chuyangliu/snake/README.md

 # Snake

-A classic snake game in console(terminal) window.
+A classic snake game written in C/C++.

 ## This program can be used to